yihleego/unique/docs/client/UNIQUE_CLIENT_SPRING_BOOT_STARTER.md

 ### Spring Cloud

-Assume there is a sequence service named `sequence` is registered.
+Assume there is a registered sequence service named `sequence`.

 Properties